The ultimate guide to gifting STEM toys: tons of ideas for little builders

 Description: San Francisco-based Wonder Workshop offers a kid-friendly blend of controllable robotics and DIY craft-style projects in this entry-level Dot Creativity Kit.
 Younger kids can play around and personalize the talkative connected device.
 But the startup sells a trio of chatty robots all aimed at encouraging children to get into coding.
 Next in line there’s Dash ($150), also for 6+ year olds.
 Then Cue ($200) for 11+.
 The startup also has a growing range of accessories to expand the bots’ (programmable) functionality — such as this Sketch Kit ($40) which adds a few arty smarts to Dash or Cue.

-With Dot, younger kids play around using a suite of creative apps to control and customize their robot and tap more deeply into its capabilities, with the apps supporting a range of projects and puzzles designed to both entertain them and introduce basic coding concepts
+With Dot, younger kids play around using a suite of creative apps to control and customize their robot and tap more deeply into its capabilities, with the apps supporting a range of projects and puzzles designed to both entertain them and introduce basic coding concepts.

 Age: 6+